UEA Award Staff

 Mitchel Chan - School of Law (LAW)

-Hi my name is Mitchel and I am a second year law student.
+Hi my name is Mitchel and I am a third year law student.
 I believe that the UEA Award is a platform where all your activities and skills gained can be displayed in a convenient way.
 As an Award Champion, I am passionate about helping fellow students complete their award in a fun way!
 Contact Mitchel on M.Chan@uea.ac.uk.

 Estee Tham - School of Law (LAW)